 9. The Smaller Ship Size Means You Won’t Be Surrounded By Thousands Of People At Every Turn

-The intimate atmosphere was quite calming and relaxing after a long day exploring a port so you won’t have any trouble winding down after a long day!
+The intimate atmosphere of our France river cruise was quite calming and relaxing after a long day exploring a port so you won’t have any trouble winding down after a long day!

 10. Each Stateroom Is Spacious Comes With An Apple Computer And TV

 Do you love staying connected to your friends and family back home?
 We loved that on our river cruise in France with Amawaterways, each and every stateroom came with a massive Apple computer that doubled as your stateroom TV!
 We even discovered that you can print as many documents as you want for free which made printing our train passes a breeze right from our own stateroom!

 We also want to take a moment to talk about the bathroom!
 The bathroom in our Amawaterways stateroom was so fancy and massive!
 The shower was full-sized and you didn’t feel like you were even on a tiny river cruise ship when in that bathroom!
 The tile work was beautiful and the stateroom itself was understated and relaxing without being over-the-top.